julien-contarin/mongodb-iot/README.md

 - *1 - IoT Data simulation* using Node.JS : app run locally or Atlas Trigger
 - *2 - IoT Data enrichment* using MongoDB shell
 - *3 - IoT Data consumption* using the aggregation framework from supported tools (shell, Compass)
-- *IoT Data visualisation* using MongoDB Charts
+- *IoT Data visualisation* using MongoDB Charts (not covered in this version)

 ## 1 - Data simulation